Mining Cortex CTXC

 To start mining

-Download the and unpack your selected miner.
-If your Windows suggest that the miners are "potentially unwanted" software, you may need to select "Allow on device" option in Windows Security settings.
+Download and unpack your selected miner.
+If Windows suggests that the miners are “potentially unwanted” software, you may need to select the “Allow on device” option in Windows Security settings.

-Find the nearest server to your geographical area, and ping it.
-If the ping is done for less than 100ms, you can consider this server for mining.
+Find the nearest server to your geographic area and ping it.
+If the ping is under 100 ms, you can consider this server for mining.

 $ ping nushypool.com

 Then run your miner.
-The command line depends from you miner, and your OS.
-For example to start mining with Gminer, the run command is:
+The command line depends on your miner and operating system.
+For example, to start mining with GMiner, use:

 $ ./miner --algo cortex --devices 0 1 --ssl 1 --server https://nushypool.com:44002 --user [address].[workername]

-You can quickly configure your command in our Cortex Page and tap "Start Mining" button.
+You can quickly configure your command on our Cortex Page and tap the "Start Mining" button.

 Tips and tricks